Yipara logoYipara

 Abscess (Burst or Intact)

 Cat abscesses are extremely common — they're the #1 reason outdoor cats visit the vet.
 An abscess forms when bacteria (usually from a bite wound) get trapped under the sealed skin and multiply, creating a pocket of pus.
 It appears as a firm, painful, warm swelling that grows over 2-4 days.
 A cat abscess burst releases thick, foul-smelling pus — often brown, yellow, or bloody.
 What does a burst abscess on a cat look like?
 A hole or crater with draining fluid and matted surrounding fur.
 Will a burst abscess heal on its own?
-Sometimes a small one will if kept clean, but veterinary care (drainage, flushing, antibiotics) is strongly recommended to prevent recurrence and complications.
+Sometimes a small one will if kept clean, but veterinary care (drainage, flushing, vet-prescribed medication) is strongly recommended to prevent recurrence and complications.
 How long does a ruptured abscess take to heal?
 With treatment, typically 1-2 weeks.

 Puncture Wound

 Cat puncture wounds are deceptively dangerous because they look small but go deep.
 Sources include cat bites (most common), sharp objects, thorns, and animal attacks.
 Cat puncture wounds seal over quickly — often within hours — trapping bacteria deep in the tissue.
 This is why puncture wounds have the highest infection rate of any wound type in cats.
 Cat puncture wound care: do NOT let the wound close over — gently clean and flush with saline, and see your vet within 24 hours.
-Your vet may keep the wound open to drain and prescribe antibiotics.
+Your vet may keep the wound open to drain and prescribe vet-prescribed medication.
 Signs a puncture wound is infected: increasing swelling 1-3 days after the injury, warmth, pain when touched, discharge, and your cat developing a fever or acting lethargic.
-Even tiny puncture wounds can lead to large abscesses or systemic infection if untreated.
+Even tiny puncture wounds can lead to large abscesses or whole-body infection if untreated.

 Worried about your cat's wound?